JamBrain/JamBrain/README.md

 The new Ludum Dare website (codename: Starship, formerly LD2015).

-This is the LIVE WEBSITE code, as customized for ludumdare.com by Mike and the Ludum Dare web team.

 The code is not yet live, but a WIP snapshot can be viewed here:

 https://wip.ludumdare.com